iwarp/rustlock/README.md

 ## Overview

 1. **Generate a fingerprint** – Your application calls `get_system_fingerprint()`
-   and sends the resulting string to your licensing server.
+   and sends the resulting string to your licensing team or via an API.
 2. **Issue a license** – Use the `rustlock-admin` CLI to create customers, manage applications and produce license strings for each fingerprint.
 3. **Validate on startup** – Ship the license string with your application and call `validate_license()` to ensure the machine and version match.

+## Roadmap
+Support API Based integration and online validations

 ### Using `rustlock-core`